sexual therapist seattle | Feet and legs of a person laying in bed

 What makes a sex position "ED-friendly"?

-It’s not about gymnastics!
+It’s not about gymnastics.
 It’s about comfort, ease, and emotional safety.
 The best positions for ED are the ones that take the pressure off...the ones where nobody feels like they have to perform.

-These positions create space for closeness and touch, the kind that can actually enhance intimacy, even when sex doesn’t go "as planned."
+These positions create space for closeness and touch — the kind that can actually enhance intimacy, even when sex doesn’t go "as planned."
 ED can be complex, rooted in anxiety, shame, or even relationship patterns...so the goal isn’t to fix something quickly.
 It’s to stay connected and curious together.

 Which sex positions can help reduce ED-related anxiety?

-- Spooning (Side-by-Side)
+1. Spooning (Side-by-Side)

 Whether it’s a modified missionary or lying on your sides facing each other, being eye-to-eye can offer a strong sense of emotional closeness.
 Small adjustments (like pillows or slower movements) make this position supportive and attuned.
-It’s less about performance... it's more about being seen and accepted. - Lap Sitting
+It’s less about performance... it’s more about being seen and accepted.

 One partner sits on the other's lap, facing them.
-This position naturally slows things down and brings attention to eye contact, gentle touch, and breath.
-It’s a great choice when emotional intimacy is just as important as physical pleasure. - Side-by-Side Facing Each Other
+This naturally slows things down and brings attention to eye contact, gentle touch, and breath.
+It can help couples reconnect emotionally, especially when anxiety has started to dominate sexual experiences.

-Simple, slow, and full of touch - this one invites quiet closeness.
+Simple, slow, and full of touch — this invites quiet closeness.
 With both partners lying on their sides and legs intertwined, there’s room for connection without strain.
 It encourages relaxed arousal and shared presence, which often helps soften the anxiety that can accompany ED.

 What really matters most?